 Frequently Asked Questions

 What Will The Schedule Look Like?
-This two month series of 90min training sessions three times a week is best suited for the ambitious, soccer-focused athlete.
-The players will train Tues-Thur, from 8:30pm-10:00pm at the Overland Park Soccer Complex.
+This two month series of 90min training sessions twice a week is best suited for the ambitious, soccer-focused athlete.
+The players will train Tuesday and Thursday, from 8:30pm-10:00pm at the Overland Park Soccer Complex.
 The season parallels girls high school soccer and will run in the spring (March through April).
-Goalkeeper specific training will be on Tuesday nights .
-On Wednesday and Thursday, goalkeepers will join team training.
-Additional opportunities for fitness sessions will be offered and these usually take place the hour before team training starts.

 Can I still play for my club team and the KC Courage Girls High School Soccer Alternative?
 Yes, players can train with us without affecting their status on their club teams.
 This is not guest playing.
 This is simply about player development and an opportunity to train in the spring instead of playing high school soccer.